clearlinux/clear-linux-documentation/source/bulk_provisioning.rst

 :ref:`network_boot` for a guide on how to perform an iPXE boot using :abbr:`NAT (network address translation)`.

-Because a bulk provision relies on a reboot, some additional requirements must be met:
+Because a bulk provision relies on a reboot, ensure the following preparations have been made:

 * Any existing disks must not be bootable
 * The boot order for the computer performing an install must have the network